 Since marketers cater to a variety of audiences, audience segmentation is imperative to delivering the right content to the right audiences.
 To segment audiences successfully, marketers typically consider several categories like location, interest, behavior, and referral.

-For instance, Track-POD personalizes their B2B content strategy by creating route planning guides for customers.
-So, not only do customers use the software, they also receive curated, detailed guides on how to use the software to improve efficiency and save money:
+For instance, Track-POD personalizes its B2B content strategy by creating route planning guides for customers.
+So, not only do customers use the software, but they also receive curated, detailed guides on how to use the software to improve efficiency and save money:

 They even take it a step further, providing insights on safety in relation to current news:

 By segmenting audiences by categories, marketers have a better chance at tailoring their content and converting their audiences into customers.
 Marketers can track these data points with visitor opt-in (i.e. surveys or forms) or without visitor opt-in (i.e. cookies, analytics, and IP addresses).